-Taking steps to minimize the risk of COVID-19 infections (or any other spread of disease) at Westerly School of Long Beach (the "School") and in our community is a shared responsibility.
+Taking steps to minimize the risk of COVID-19 infections (or any other spread of disease) at School and in our community is a shared responsibility.
 We must all do our part to help keep our community healthy by being mindful of our actions at all times and following the on-campus health and safety protocols.
 This also means adhering to national, state, and local health and safety guidelines and requirements, whether on or off campus.